slisondra/clickwrap-test-page/README.md

    Available from: your Clickwrap code popup window.

-## agree.html
+## login.html
-The agree.html file is an example web page that loads the DocuSign clickwrap SDK.
+An example login page for a name and password.
+For this example, the password is ignored.
+When the login button is clicked, the page's JavaScript combines the clickwrap settings from the prior page with the form's `name` setting, and calls the clickwrap JavaScript SDK.

+After it returns success, the JavaScript loads the home page of the site, `site.html`

 ## Using the test page
-Fill in the form, and click the button `Show the Clickwrap page`
+1. Fill in the form, and click the button `Show the example login page`
+1. Fill in the login form (the password is optional), and click `Login`

-**Remember** that the agreement ceremony is only shown once per ClientUser ID.
-To show the agreement ceremony again, either change the ClientUser ID or update the Clickwrap settings on DocuSign.
+**Remember** that the agreement ceremony is only shown once per Login Name (used for the ClientUser ID parameter).
+To show the agreement ceremony again, either change the Name on the login page or update the Clickwrap settings on DocuSign.

 ## Support, Contributions, License